Stefanie Pesendorfer: Personal life

 Pesendorfer was born on 31 August 2003 in Wels, Austria.
 She went to high school at Handelsschule für Leistungssport in Linz.

 Career

 Early years

 Pesendorfer began learning to skate in 2007, at age four.
 After impressing in a kindergarten course, she joined Union Eissportklub in Linz.
 She competed in the advanced novice ranks from October 2015 through April 2017.

 2017–2018 season

 Coached by Denise Jaschek and Markus Haider in Linz, Pesendorfer made her international junior debut at the ISU Junior Grand Prix in Austria in August 2017.
 She finished sixteenth at JGP Austria and twelfth at her second JGP assignment, in Zagreb, Croatia.
+Pesendorfer said she was told by her coaches to lose weight as her body began to go through puberty and that she was not given any nutrition advice by Skate Austria.

 In December, she won the junior ladies title at the 2018 Austrian Championships and was assigned to the 2018 World Junior Championships in Sofia, Bulgaria.
 Competing in March at Junior Worlds, Pesendorfer qualified for the free skate after placing thirteenth in the short program.
 She finished twelfth overall.
+Hers was the best Austrian placement in 20 years.

+Shortly after the World Junior Championships, she injured her back.